 Unlike some of the other Latin American national parks on this list, there are two very different seasons which impact Huascaran National Park.
 Dry season is from April to November and the rainy season is from December to March.
 The dry season is ideal for hikers and it is largely sunny.

-There are many popular hiking trails around the park including the celebrated multi-day Santa Cruz trek and the popular day hike to Laguna 69.
+The park is home to some of Peru’s best hikes, including the celebrated multi-day Santa Cruz trek and the popular day hike to Laguna 69.
 Huascaran is also a favourite amongst mountaineers: the park has a whopping 26 mountains with peaks of over 6,000m.a.s.l.!

 How to get there: You will need to travel to the nearby city of Huaraz to reach the national park.
 From there, either arrange a trip from the city or hop on one of the local minibuses which takes you to Huascaran.